Chenoa, Illinois: Design of Chenoa

 The plan of Chenoa is complex because it is the blending of two rival townsites.
-Scott's original town, which lies west of the railroad, was built around a central park, is much more like the plan like central Illinois towns of the 1830s than that of other towns laid out in the 1850s.
+Scott's original town, which lies west of the railroad, was built around a central park and whose plan is much more like that of central Illinois towns of the 1830s than that of other towns laid out in the 1850s.
 However, Scott only owned Section 2, while his rival, and former business companion, William Marshall had purchased Section 1.
 Marshall's land included most of the land east of the railroad; on this land, he laid out a competing town, East Chenoa.
 Scott did control a small strip between the two towns which he refused to plat out into streets and lots, so anyone who tried to pass the short distance from one town to the other would be guilty of trespass.
 Scott would call this strip his "imaginary wall," although it was never a physical barrier.
 The dual nature of the platting also explains why Chenoa had two distinct streets named Lincoln.
-Both Scott's and Marshall's towns were orthogonal grids with north–south and east–west streets, but plan became still more complex when a later addition by Scott included Veto Street, which ran parallel to the railroad and at an odd angle to the earlier streets.
+Both Scott's and Marshall's towns were orthogonal grids with north–south and east–west streets, but these plans became still more complex when a later addition by Scott included Veto Street, which ran parallel to the railroad and at an odd angle to the earlier streets.

 Selling Chenoa

-The first advertisement for the town of Chenoa appeared under the bold heading, GREAT SALE OF LOTS IN THE TOWN OF CHENOA, May 15, 1856.
+The first advertisement for the town of Chenoa appeared under the bold heading, "GREAT SALE OF LOTS IN THE TOWN OF CHENOA," May 15, 1856.
 The advertisement makes clear the advantages Scott had in mind when he selected the location of the town.
 It was, he wrote, "The only crossing of railroads likely to be made within McLean County within four or five years, and persons can easily ascertain that the connection of the two roads will be effected by the first of November or December."
 He went on to explain that, while there was no large body of timber nearby, coal will be furnished at twelve cents a bushel and cheep lumber, poplar, walnut, and oak will also be brought in by the railroad.
 This was a particular advantage because "... persons will come from eight or ten miles for these articles, bringing along their grain, making loads with both ways - carrying back coal, sometimes for themselves, again for their neighbors."
-If anyone would build a house worth $400 to $500 within six months of buying a lot, they could have two years of credit on the sale price interest free.
+If anyone would build a house worth $400 to $500 within six months of buying a lot, they could have two years of credit on the sale price, interest-free.
 Scott was willing to take a quarter interest in a steam saw mill and would donate sites for churches, schools and burial grounds.
 Moreover, anyone who sold liquor in the town would forfeit the title to their property.